groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > Applicator Orientation: On genuine Rhode tubes, when looking at the front logo, the slanted tip of the applicator should face away from you.

-This is true of authentic tubes, but it's also true of every fake tube I've collected, so this is clearly not
+This is true of authentic tubes, but it's also true of every fake tube I've collected, so this is clearly not a reliable rule-of-thumb

 > Texture & Fragrance: Authentic Rhode Peptide Lip Tints have a smooth, non-sticky balmy texture and a mild scent, whereas counterfeits often smell strongly of chemicals or feel overly sticky or grainy.